SharePoint/sp-dev-docs/docs/embedded/overview.md

 * Data loss prevention (DLP)
 * Retention policies, sensitivity labels, conditional access

-## Understanding the costs and billing for SharePoint repository services content
+## Understanding the costs and billing for SharePoint Embedded content
 Microsoft 365 customers have different entitlements related to storage, usage, and features depending on the licenses the customer has purchased.

 The partition created in the consumer’s Microsoft 365 tenant by a SharePoint Embedded app doesn’t count towards other Microsoft 365 entitlements.
 Instead, the partition in the consumer’s Microsoft 365 tenant by the SharePoint Embedded app are billed separately through an Azure subscription on a pay-as-you-go metered consumption model that’s based on total storage and the number of API calls.